emily-li/shiro-example/README.md

 * MySQL
   * Alternative database and driver can be configured in shiro.ini
   * schema.sql may need to be altered if language is changed
+  * Set up the database username and password in shiro.ini